opentoonz/opentoonz_docs/source/editing_animation_levels.rst

     - Right click the selection and choose Revert to Cleaned Up from the menu that opens.

 .. _merging_animation_levels:

 Merging Animation Levels
 ------------------------
-Toonz vector levels and standard raster levels can be easily merged into a single animation level generated by flattening them according to their stacking order, using the  > Merge levels command.
-TLV levels can be merged, using the  > Merge tlv Levels command.
+Toonz vector levels and standard raster levels can be easily merged into a single animation level generated by flattening them according to their stacking order, using the  > Merge Levels command.
+TLV levels can be merged, using the  > Merge TLV Levels command.

 This can be useful for instance if you are sketching an animation with drawings repeated in several cells and exposed in several columns, and you want to generate a single sequence of drawings.

 In both cases there is no limit to the number of columns you can merge.

 .. _merging_toonz_vector_levels_or_raster_levels:

 Merging Toonz Vector Levels or Raster Levels
 ''''''''''''''''''''''''''''''''''''''''''''
-Using the  > Merge levels command the number of resulting drawings will depend on the number of drawings exposed in the first column on the left of the selection.
+Using the  > Merge Levels command the number of resulting drawings will depend on the number of drawings exposed in the first column on the left of the selection.
 When merging raster levels, the resolution of the resulting drawings will depend on the resolution of the drawings exposed in the first column on the left of the selection.

 Animation levels are merged according to the following guidelines:

 - The frame numbering order is followed; this means that all the drawings exposed at frame 1 will be merged to the drawing exposed at frame 1 of the first column of the selection.

 - If two different drawings are associated at different frames to the same drawing exposed in the first column of the selection, only the first one will be applied.